 Or, maybe you are more susceptible to a specific illness than other people.
 And again, you have noticed that one of your parents always had the same thing?

 It would be logical to expect that illnesses can be affected by the genes you have in your body, in the same way, that genetic diseases can be a problem.

 How Do Genes Work?

 Genes in the body are unique, and each gene holds DNA which helps it to perform a specific job in the body.

-It could, therefore, be said that if there is a problem or variation with a gene — such as a gene which has been inherited and cannot function as efficiently as it should — this could contribute to the body catching illnesses far more quickly than it should.
+It could, therefore, be said that if there is a problem or variation with a gene — such as a gene that has been inherited and cannot function as efficiently as it should — this could contribute to the body catching illnesses far more quickly than it should.

 Healthy genes contribute to a healthy working body, after all.

 Gene studies are conducted all the time by scientists trying to understand how genes can affect illnesses, disease, and the body.
-If there is a gene which isn’t working right, this may cause a range of illnesses in the human body.
+If there is a gene that isn’t working right, this may cause a range of illnesses in the human body.

 Genes and Illness